jakobkruse1/emotion-recognition/data/DESCRIPTION.md

 # Data Folder Structure

 This file describes how you need to setup the data folder for the code to work properly.
-This folder contains two subfolders:
+This folder contains multiple subfolders:
-The train folder is used to store all the data that is used for training the emotion classification models.
+The train folder is used to store all the data that is used for training the text, voice and face emotion classification models.
-The eval folder contains the custom data that is used for evaluation accross different modalities.
+The other folders contain the custom data that is used for evaluation across different modalities.
 <div class="disclaimer" style="background-color: #f5ea92">
    ⚠️&nbsp When using any of these datasets, please remember to cite the corresponding papers!
 Check the websites for more information.
 </div>

 ## Training data
 To download the training datasets required for training certain emotion classification models, use the bash scripts provided in the train folder.
+Some of the datasets can not be downloaded automatically because you need to request access to them and they are to be used for research only.
+The following sections will list all the datasets and how you can access them.

 ### Text Data
 To download the text datasets, please use the `download_text_data.sh` script in the train folder.